Frisco City, Alabama

 Frisco City is a town in Monroe County, Alabama, United States.
-At the 2020 census, the population was 1,170.
+The population was 1,170 at the 2020 census.

 Geography

-Frisco City is located at 31°26′01″N 87°24′05″W (31.433769, -87.402120).
+Frisco City is located at 31°26′01″N 87°24′05″W (31.4334985, -87.4013750).

-According to the U.S. Census Bureau, the town has a total area of 4.04 sqmi, of which 4.03 sqmi is land and 0.01 sqmi, or 0.24%, is water.
+According to the United States Census Bureau, the town has a total area of 4.04 sqmi, of which 4.03 sqmi is land and 0.01 sqmi, or 0.12%, is water.

 History

 What would become Frisco City started out as two mid-19th century communities named Lufkin and Snider.
 It initially incorporated as the town of Jones Mill in 1909.
 It was named for the owner of the local grist mill.
 Four years later on November 4, 1913, the town was renamed as Roy for Roy Megargel, owner of the Gulf, Florida, and Alabama Railroad (GFA).
 The renaming was done on the condition that "Roy" would receive a rail line to the Town.

 When Megargel failed to deliver on his promise, the town reverted to its name of Jones Mill in 1919 (also referred to as Jones Mills plural).
 Megargel failed to keep his name on Jones Mill, but later received a community named for him, that of Megargel, a census-designated place as of 2010.

 In 1925, the St. Louis and San Francisco Railroad bought the GFA Railroad and agreed to complete what Megargel was not able to.
 In 1928, the line was completed, and in gratitude, the town formally renamed itself as Frisco City (taken from San Francisco).